-Firstly, STARS facilitated the creation of a fee-based business model, which was piloted in four producer organizations.
+Firstly, STARS facilitated the creation of a fee-based business model, which was piloted in two producer organizations.
 The preliminary results convinced other producer organizations to allocate a budget for agricultural training in their annual plans.

 “The biggest change we had to bring was behavioral change.
 Farmers did not understand that they had to pay for a service that was free in the past.
 But the services they received were not perceived as adding value.
 So we had to convince farmers that we could bring quality and that their investment would pay off in the end.
 We slowly tried to convince them that payments will result in quality service, efficiency and most importantly, sustainability,” explains STARS country lead in Rwanda, Patrick Birasa.

 Photo: The BDS candidates during the selection process